splunk/splunk-sdk-csharp-pcl/README.md

 See the [Splunk REST API Coverage](https://docs.google.com/spreadsheets/d/1lTlJ_z4tBpn_xPnJNDapiAxwdtQWvFGH31G6WIkMYwU/edit#gid=0) for details.

-## Getting started with the Splunk SDK for C#
+## Getting started with the Splunk Enterprise SDK for C#

-The Splunk SDK for C# contains library code and examples that show how to programmatically interact with the Splunk platform for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.
+The Splunk Enterprise SDK for C# contains library code and examples that show how to programmatically interact with the Splunk platform for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.

 ### Requirements

-Here's what you need to get going with the Splunk SDK for C# version 2.x.
+Here's what you need to get going with the Splunk Enterprise SDK for C# version 2.x.

-#### Splunk Enterprise
+*  Splunk Enterprise

-If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
+    If you haven't already installed Splunk Enterprise, download it [here](http://www.splunk.com/download).
 For more information, see the Splunk Enterprise [Installation Manual](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

-The Splunk SDK for C# has been tested with Splunk Enterprise 7.0 and 7.2.
+*  The Splunk Enterprise SDK for C# has been tested with Splunk Enterprise 7.0 and 7.2.

 #### Developer environments

-The Splunk SDK for C# supports development in the following environments:
+The Splunk Enterprise SDK for C# supports development in the following environments:

 *  Visual Studio
-  The Splunk SDK for C# supports development in [Microsoft Visual Studio](http://www.microsoft.com/visualstudio/downloads) 2012 and later
+  The Splunk Enterprise SDK for C# supports development in [Microsoft Visual Studio](http://www.microsoft.com/visualstudio/downloads) 2012 and later

   You must also install [Code Contracts for .NET](http://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970).
   >**Note**: Close Visual Studio first.
 Otherwise, the installation will not work, despite appearing to.